Clatskanie Middle/High School

 Clatskanie Middle/High School is a public school in Clatskanie, Oregon, United States that serves both middle school- and high school-age students.
+It is a part of the Clatskanie School District.

+The district's boundary includes Clatskanie in Columbia County, and Westport in Clatsop County.

 The current building opened in 1978 and now houses 462 students.
 Known as the Tigers, teams from the school compete at the 3A level in the Lewis & Clark League of the Oregon School Activities Association (OSAA).

 History

 The high school has been used as a Red Cross shelter during floods.

 The building was originally used to house grades 9 through 12 only.
 In 1998, Clatskanie Middle School was closed and the school was renamed Clatskanie Middle/High School and contained grades 6 through 12.

 Food drive

 In 1991, a student created the "Help Hungry Kids – Clatskanie High School Challenge" which organized all high schools in Oregon in a food drive.
 Awards to the top high schools were presented at the spring Oregon Student Council Convention, and over 58300 lb of food were collected.
 The student was awarded the Young American Medal for Service in 1991, which was awarded by President Bill Clinton in the East Room of the White House.
 She also received the "Stone Soup Award" from the Oregon Food Bank and the Tom McCall Great Kids Award.

 The school was recognized by The New York Times in 1997 for participation in the National Association of Secondary School Principals "Help Hungry Students" food drive, part of an effort to include civil education in schools.